ruscur/linux-ci/Documentation/admin-guide/sysctl/kernel.rst

 bit 2  print timer info
-bit 3  print locks info if ``CONFIG_LOCKDEP`` is on bit 4  print ftrace buffer bit 5  print all printk messages in buffer bit 6  print all CPUs backtrace (if available in the arch)
+bit 3  print locks info if ``CONFIG_LOCKDEP`` is on bit 4  print ftrace buffer bit 5  print all printk messages in buffer (DEPRECATED) bit 6  print all CPUs backtrace (if available in the arch)
 =====  ============================================

+Notice that bit 5 was deprecated in favor of kernel core parameter "panic_console_replay" (see kernel-parameters.txt documentation).

 So for example to print tasks and memory info on panic, user can::